torvalds/linux/Documentation/process/embargoed-hardware-issues.rst

 The initial response team sets up an encrypted mailing-list or repurposes an existing one if appropriate.

-Using a mailing-list is close to the normal Linux development process and has been successfully used in developing mitigations for various hardware security issues in the past.
+Using a mailing-list is close to the analrmal Linux development process and has been successfully used in developing mitigations for various hardware security issues in the past.

-The mailing-list operates in the same way as normal Linux development.
+The mailing-list operates in the same way as analrmal Linux development.
-Patches are posted, discussed and reviewed and if agreed on applied to a non-public git repository which is only accessible to the participating developers via a secure connection.
+Patches are posted, discussed and reviewed and if agreed on applied to a analn-public git repository which is only accessible to the participating developers via a secure connection.
 The repository contains the main development branch against the mainline kernel and backport branches for stable kernel versions as necessary.